claudioandre-br/packages/john-the-ripper/readme.md

 - available for X86_64, armhf, arm64 and ppc64.

 ### Acessing OpenCL
 It is possible to run the JtR OpenCL binary using the workaround seen below.
-To get your current revision (**Rev**), execute:
+To see the installed revision (**Rev**), execute:
 ```
 $ snap list john-the-ripper
 Name             Version          Rev  Developer        Notes
 john-the-ripper  1.8-J1-fb051f3+  60   claudioandre-br  -
 ```

-Then (replace 60 wiht your current version number):
+Then (replace 60 with your current version number):
 ```
 $ /snap/john-the-ripper/60/john-the-ripper.opencl -list=build-info
 $ /snap/john-the-ripper/60/john-the-ripper.opencl -list=opencl-devices